syncfusion-content/blazor-docs/blazor/diagram-component/commands.md

 documentation: ug
 ---

-# Commands in Blazor Diagram Componenet
+# Commands in Blazor Diagram Component

 There are several commands available in the diagram as follows.